Singleton Edible Garden Trail

 A summary of each garden is further down this page.

-Visit our hub for the day at the Singleton Community Garden: see what's growing, chat to gardeners; the Singleton Red Cross stall will sell homemade snacks, lunches, cold drinks, cakes & slices; learn about Slow Food Singleton, the Singleton Seed Library and the Community Garden.
+Visit our hub for the day at the Singleton Community Garden: see what's growing, chat to gardeners; the Singleton Red Cross stall will sell homemade sandwiches, wraps, cold drinks, cakes & slices; learn about Slow Food Singleton, the Singleton Seed Library and the Community Garden.

 TICKETS PRICES ARE: